1. Online Reputation

 ( WARNING) Get these right from the start.
 This is where it can go very wrong.

 We all learn new skills at a different pace.
-Some pick things up quick and some are slower.
+Some pick things up quickly and some are slower.
 It doesn’t mean one is better than the other.
 The problem starts when an Instructor has you in areas that are too advanced too quickly and you can’t cope.
 Just because it says in the book the pupil should be able for hill starts, roundabouts, junctions, it doesn’t mean they actually are and the pupil becomes so anxious and stressed that they no longer enjoy nor want lessons any longer with that instructor.
 An Elite instructor will know how far to push and when to ease back, always controlling the lesson while at the same time making the pupil feel great about their progress even with mistakes.

 Support or Filler lessons